hackbinghamton/IntroToProgrammingWorkshop/intro_to_programming.md

 Hit the keyboard shortcut Ctrl - Alt - T.

 ### Windows
-Windows also has a built-in terminal, Command Line.
-Command line differs greatly from the shells on Mac and Linux.
+Windows also has a built-in terminal, Command Line (or `cmd`); however, Command line differs greatly from the shells on Mac and Linux, so we will not cover the specifics of how to work with it.

-Thankfully, Windows comes with Powershell, which supports many common Linux commands.

 The Windows installation of Git comes with a version of Bash (the shell on Mac and Linux).
 This tutorial mostly follows Bash conventions, so we recommend installing Git for Windows users.
-You can get Git (and its version of Bash) [here.](https://git-for-windows.github.io/)
+You can get Git (and its version of Bash) [here](https://git-for-windows.github.io/).

+If you'd prefer, Windows comes with Powershell, which supports many common Linux commands.

 ### File Structure
 #### Directories